g00phy/emaildispatch/README.md

 - akka actors to dispatch mails

 Caveats or roadmap
--application needs to be down to update the csv file.
+- application needs to be down to update the csv file.
--csv file can only accept single address under main, cc and bcc column
+- csv file can only accept single address under main, cc and bcc column